vaziliybober/boilerplate-nodejs/README.md

-# boilerplate-nodejs
+# Boilerplate NodeJS

-My boilerplate for nodejs
+My boilerplate for nodejs with jest, eslint, prettier and Github Actions workflow